madeofpendletonwool/PinePods/completed_todos.md

 - [ ] Validate Mysql functions
 - [ ] Build clients and verify
 - [x] Sometimes episodes are not even close to newest or right order in episode_layout
+- [ ] After adding podcast we no longer show dumpster
+- [ ] Think the weird yt refreshing after search is messing up which one is subbed to

 Version 0.7.2